gabby-2/GABRIEL-MD-BOT/README.md

 ---

-**Empower innovation and creativity!** Become a sponsor of Silva Tech Inc to help us bring more amazing projects to life.
+**Empower innovation and creativity!** Become a sponsor of Gabriel Tech Inc to help us bring more amazing projects to life.
 Your support makes a big difference.
 👉 [Click here to sponsor us](https://github.com/sponsors/SilvaTechB)